bonohub13/vulkan-tutorial-rs/README.md

 ## How do you build this?
 There are 2 ways you can build the codes.

+0. Prerequisites \
+    This project includes some custom scripts that need executable priviledges for building shader codes and etc. \
+    Please run the following command to make the scripts executable.
+    ```
+    make init
+    ```
 1. Native
     1. Install [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
     2. Install Vulkan SDK